phthallo/pyflagoras/README.md

                             nonbinary_2014
                         Default:
                             progressPride_2018
-                        See https://github.com/phthallo/pyflagoras/blob/main/dev/flag_list.txt for a complete list of flag IDs.
   -n NAME, --name NAME  Customise the name of the final .svg.
 The following can be used as part of the file name:
                         Format placeholders:
                             {n}: File name (e.g celeste_classic)